gmorlima/kaggle_restaurant_visitor_forecasting/README.md

-# kaggle_restaurant_visitor_forecasting
+# [Kaggle] Restaurant Visitor Forecasting

-[Kaggle] Restaurant Visitor Forecasting: predict how many future visitors a restaurant will receive.
+Predict how many future visitors a restaurant will receive.